 More than simply a convenient kitchen appliance, garbage disposals help keep food waste out of landfills, which is great for the environment.
 When your garburator is leaking, clogged, or simply not working, call the Mr. Appliance® near you for expert garburator repair and troubleshooting.
 We’ll repair this vital part of your home and allow you to continue benefiting the earth.

 In households with sewer access, disposals send food waste to wastewater treatment plants where organic solids can be processed into fertilizers.
 More advanced wastewater plants can even capture bio gas from disposal waste for energy production.
 Getting proper garburator repair will allow you to continue contributing to these beneficial processes.
-Schedule service online or call us.
+Schedule garbage disposal service online or call us.

 We repair two main types of garbage disposals: